pnevares/haiku-tweets/README.md

 # haiku-tweets
-Identify haikus on Twitter and post them
+Identify haiku on Twitter and post them